yizhisec/delayed/README.md

 ## Release notes

+* 0.11:
+    1. Sleeps random time when a `Worker` fails to pop a `task` before retrying.

 * 0.10:
     1. The `Sweeper` can handle multiple queues now.
 Its `queue` param has been changed to `queues`.
 (BREAKING CHANGE)
     2. Changes the separator between `module_path` and `func_name` from `.` to `:`.
 (BREAKING CHANGE)